LibreWeb/Documentation/content/concepts/_index.md

 And without JavaScript, WebRTC, PHP or SQL websites becomes much safer to browse.

-The LibreWeb browser allows visitors to easily change and customize the look & feel of content - similar to e-book readers.
+The LibreWeb browser allows visitors to easily change and customize their look & feel of the content - similar to e-book readers.
 See the screenshot on the right.

 ### Blockchain